aws-samples/sample-Compliance-Insights-Using-Amazon-Q/README.md

 Config logs.\
 Parameter SourceAccountId : 0987654321

+After the SAM deployment completes, run the following SAM command and capture the OutputValue of OutputKey - DestinationBucketName.
+This S3 Bucket name will be used as a parameter when deploying the Q Business CloudFormation Template in Step 3.

+sam list stack-outputs --stack-name config-copy-stack --output table

 ### Step 3: Deploy and Configure Q Business

 Amazon Q Business is a service that allows you to build intelligent